JeffCohen/ez/README.md

 * Boolean columns are assumed to be given a default of `false` if not otherwise specified.

-### 2. ActiveRecord Enhancements
+### ActiveRecord Enhancements

-* Adds `.sample` method to choose a random row.
+* `.sample` method to choose a random row, or `.sample(5)` for five sample rows.
+* `.none?` method on a collection: `Product.where(in_stock: true).none?`
-* Adds `.to_ez` to generate a snippet from legacy models that you can paste into models.yml.
+* `.to_ez` to generate a snippet from legacy models that you can paste into models.yml.

-### 3. Beginner-friendly "It Just Works" console
+### Beginner-friendly Rails Console

+* Shows helpful instructions when console starts, including the list of model classes found in the application.
 * Solves the "no connection" message in Rails >= 4.0.1 (if you try to inspect a model without making a query first) by establishing an initial connection to the development database.
-* Shows helpful instructions when console starts, including the list of model classes found in the application.
-* Activates AwesomePrint in the Rails consol.
+* Activates AwesomePrint.
 * Uses Hirb for table-like display.
 * Configures Hirb to allow nice table output for `ActiveRecord::Relation` collections
 * Configures Hirb to produce hash-like output for single ActiveRecord objects

+### Migrations

+This gem is expecting that the student will not use database migrations to control the schema.
+However, it is ok to use a combination of migrations and `models.yml`, but be aware of the following:

+* If at least one migration file is detected, this gem will stop removing tables that are removed from `models.yml` since it's not possible to know if there's a migration for it or not.
+* Where possible, it's best to translate a migration required for a third-party gem (say, for Devise) into an entry in models.yml so that everything is managed in one place.
+Pull requests for integrating such features into `ez` are encouraged.